-- continue a Phase 1/2 clinical trial of our product candidate ARV-766, and a Phase 2 expansion trial of ARV-766, in each case in men with mCRPC; - submit IND and CTA applications for our BCL6 and our LRRK2 PROTAC protein degraders, respectively, with regulators; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio: - hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- progress additional PROTAC protein degrader programs into IND- or CTA-enabling studies; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and continue to support our operations as a public company.

-We had cash, cash equivalents, restricted cash and marketable securities totaling approximately \$1.1 billion as of March 31, 2023.
-We believe that our cash, cash equivalents, restricted cash and marketable securities as of March 31, 2023 will enable us to fund our planned operating expenses and capital expenditure requirements into 2026.
+We had cash, cash equivalents, restricted cash and marketable securities totaling approximately \$1.0 billion as of September 30, 2023.
+We believe that our cash, cash equivalents, restricted cash and marketable securities as of September 30, 2023 will enable us to fund our planned operating expenses and capital expenditure requirements into 2026.
 We have based this estimate on assumptions that may prove to be wrong and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the progress, costs and results of our ongoing clinical trials for vepdegestrant (ARV-471), bavdegalutamide (ARV-110), and ARV-766 and any future clinical development of vepdegestrant, bavdegalutamide and ARV-766; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs, including BCL6 and LRRK2; - the number of, and development requirements for, other product candidates that we pursue, including our other oncology and neurodegenerative research programs; - the success of our collaborations with Pfizer, Genentech, and Bayer; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and

-• our ability to establish additional collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.
+- the progress, costs and results of our ongoing and planned clinical trials for vepdegestrant (ARV-471), ARV-766 and bavdegalutamide (ARV-110) and any future clinical development of vepdegestrant, ARV-766 and bavdegalutamide; - the scope, progress, costs and results of preclinical and clinical development for our other product candidates and development programs, including BCL6 and LRRK2; - the number of, and development requirements for, other product candidates that we pursue, including our other oncology and neurodegenerative research programs; - the success of our collaborations with Pfizer, Genentech and Bayer; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - our ability to establish additional collaboration arrangements with other biotechnology or pharmaceutical companies on favorable terms, if at all, for the development or commercialization of our product candidates.